MitchMedeiros/walk-forward-optimization-app/README.md

 If you've created a new *.config* or *.htaccess* file in one of your *...-available* folders rather than adding to an existing file then you'll also need to activate it with the appropriate `a2ensite`, `a2enmod`, or `a2enconf` command.

-You also need to edit the *app.wsgi* file in this repository by changing the sys.path line to the appropriate directory for your app
+Finally, you will also need to edit the *app.wsgi* file from this repository by changing the sys.path line to the appropriate directory for your app

 ```python
 sys.path.insert(0,"/var/www/yoursites_folder/dashapp/")
 ```

-Finally, restart Apache `systemctl restart apache2` for all changes to take effect.
-The app should now be accessible through your domain name.
+Now restart Apache `systemctl restart apache2` for all changes to take effect.
+The app should now be accessible through your domain name 🤩.